ProtoDUNE active volume on the cryostat side

 The problem seems to be caused by the definition of drift direction.
 The drift direction for each plane is defined based on the TPC center and the plane center.
 If the TPC volume is too small, the TPC center will be in the middle of planes and then planes in that TPC can have different drift directions, which leads to many confusing results.
 Martin found a solution to keep the TPC volume big while reducing the active volume, which resolved this issue.

-#3 Updated by Thomas Junk about 1 month ago
+#3 Updated by Thomas Junk 3 months ago

 Thanks for debugging that!
 Maybe it should check the TPC far side instead of the center.
 Even then, if we were to do the cryostat wire planes "right", the TPC should end at the grid, which probably is big enough.
 The TPC "center" isn't really a plane at which anything happens.